jdijt/software-testing---PT_MA2_1/Lab5/playground/nikki/Assignment6-report.md

 | 9 | 130 | 91  | 105     |

 When analyzing the result of the generation process we noticed the following:

 - After reaching n = 5 the difficulty hardly increases
 - The test results fluctuate a lot, this is because we start with a random puzzle

 Based on this we state the following:

-- Generating a puzzle with n = 1 would generate an easy puzzle: The puzzle can be completely solved without having to make a single guess
+- Generating a puzzle with n = 1 would generate an easy puzzle: The puzzle can be completely solved without having to make a single guess.
 - Generating a puzzle with n = 9 would generate the hardest possible problem for the given solution
 - Generating a puzzle with n > 5 generates problems that are very similar in difficulty as n = 9

 We now conclude that there is gliding range where n = 1 represents easy and n = 5 represents hard.
 However because the difficulty fluctuates chances are that you generate a puzzle that is easier then the requested difficulty.
 This is also visible in the testresults below.

---- Raw TestResults
+### Raw TestResults
-The generation is run 50 times with replicateM for each n in [1..9], the results are sorted in reversed order.
+The generation is run 50 times with replicateM for each n in [1..9].
+The results are sorted in reversed order.

 `
 \> replicateM 50 (main 1)